Short Inca Trail 2 Days — Sun Gate to Machu Picchu

 • We process your permit application immediately

-• Send your passport details to Ministry of Culture
+• Send your passport details to the Ministry of Culture

 • Confirm within 5-10 business days

-Cannot secure permit if quotas exhausted → we suggest alternatives (Salkantay, Lares, Classic 4 Days if available, or non-permit MP tours).
+Cannot secure a permit if quotas are exhausted → we suggest alternatives (Salkantay, Lares, Classic 4 Days if available, or non-permit MP tours).

 The Sun Gate (Inti Punku) at 2,715m altitude is: